apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Zoo asks public to name rare giraffe born without spots**
+**Neptune’s disappearing clouds linked to solar cycle**

-You can read more about it [here](https://www.goodmorningamerica.com/living/story/zoo-asks-public-rare-giraffe-born-spots-102449721).
+You can read more about it [here](https://www.cnn.com/2023/08/22/world/neptune-disappearing-clouds-solar-cycle-sun-scn/index.html).

 ## Requirements
 - Python 3.8